Google's Project Tango could be the biggest thing to happen to smartphone technology in years. Here's why.

 Of course, Google has a lot of pet projects on the go, relatively few of which actually turn in to full-blown projects.
 That's just the way it works.

 However, Google seems to mean business with Project Tango.
 According to a recent Bloomberg report, the company plans to make its technology ubiquitous.
+For the time being, it's only available on two smartphones, but that's set to change in the coming years.

 It's also said to be working on a way to easily share the 3D data that a Project Tango device gathers.
 In this way, other developers could benefit from the data captured by others – using another user's 3D map of a museum, for example, to build a guide app.